-17.38.040 Stormwater Management Facilities Required.
+17.38.040 Stormwater Mangement Facilities Required.

 (Amended by Ordinance Nos.
-174745, 176783, 180037, 182144, 183397, 185397, 186659, 186902 and 187904, effective August 19, 2016.)
-No plat, site plan, building permit, tenant improvement, public works project, or any improvement requiring a City permit will be approved unless the conditions of the plat, permit or plan approval requires installation of permanent stormwater management facilities and source controls designed according to standards or guidelines established by the Director and as specified in the Stormwater Management Manual and the Source Control Manual.
+174745, 176783, 180037, 182144, 183397, 185397, 186659 and 186902, effective December 26, 2014.)
+No plat, site plan, building permit, tenant improvement, public works project, or any improvement requiring a City permit will be approved unless the conditions of the plat, permit or plan approval requires installation of permanent stormwater management facilities and source controls designed according to standards or guidelines established by the Director and as specified in the Stormwater Management Manual.

 - A. Applicability.
-All development and redevelopment sites with any of the following triggers must comply with the standards of the Stormwater Management Manual and the Source Control Manual to the extent each applies under its respective terms: - 1.
+All development and redevelopment sites with the following triggers must comply with the standards of the Stormwater Management Manual: - 1.
 Creation of any new impervious area.
 Sites with 500 square feet or more of impervious area must be managed for pollution reduction, quantity or flow control requirements as spelled out in this Section; or - 2.
-Modification to or construction of new areas with pollution generating activities of concern as identified by rule.
+Modification to or construction of new areas with pollution generating activities of concern as identified in the Stormwater Management Manual.
 These areas must be constructed with applicable onsite controls; or - 3.
 New connections or new drainage areas routed into the City's sewer or drainage system under a City permit.
-These connections most often are generated from decommissioning of private, onsite drainage or groundwater related systems; or - 4.
-Temporary structures are exempt from pollution reduction and flow control requirements, except for in specific instances identified by rule. - B. Exemptions.
+These connections most often are generated from decommissioning of private, onsite drainage or groundwater related systems. - 4.
+Temporary structures are exempt from pollution reduction and flow control requirements, except for specific instances called out in the Stormwater Management Manual. - B. Exemptions.
 The requirements of this Chapter for stormwater management do not apply to: - 1.
 Development for which an application for development approval is accepted by the permitting agency prior July 1, 1999 shall be subject to the requirements in place at the time of application. - 2.
-Public or private development that does not result in impervious surface coverage or results in coverage that is de minimis in relation to discharge, such as fences, environmental enhancement projects, buried pipelines or cables, and utility lines. - 3.
+Public or private development that does not result in impervious surface coverage or results in coverage that is de minimus in relation to discharge, such as fences, environmental enhancement projects, buried pipelines or cables, and utility lines. - 3.
 Impervious surface created by a stormwater management facility such as but not limited to headwalls, manhole or vault covers.
 Paved or compacted gravel facility access and maintenance roads that extend beyond the facility itself, are not exempted from the management requirements of this Title.